At a Glance

 The type of personal loan you should get depends on your personal needs and situation.
 Whether you have a high or low credit score, high or low income, other debts, and even the loan amount you want to borrow can all affect which loan you should choose.
 Be sure to get prequalified when you can for more personalized estimates to compare, and do your research with different lenders to find the best option.

 There are many types of personal loans, including unsecured and secured, fixed and variable rates, co-signed, debt consolidation loans, and more.
-Personal loans can even be designed to fit certain needs, such as a medical loan, home improvement loan, credit builder loan, wedding loan, vacation loan, boat loan, and more.
+Personal loans can even be designed to fit certain needs, such as an emergency loan, medical loan, home improvement loan, credit builder loan, wedding loan, vacation loan, boat loan, and more.
 Regardless, there is likely a type of personal loan to fit your needs and situation.